 Prep and pieces for the Shelley Art Group Exhibition – May 2019

-This year I’ve worked really hard pulling my collection together and spending any spare time at my daughter’s swimming training and competitions creating more pictures!
+In 2019 I worked really hard pulling my collection together and spending any spare time at my daughter’s swimming training and competitions creating more pictures!

 As a result I had my most successful exhibition yet, yeah!
 See the ‘When life gets in the way of creative routine’ and also ‘Checking in and celebrating achievements‘ blog posts for more behind the scenes info on this.
 Now I definitely would like to get on with setting up that art shop!
 Here are some of the pieces below that I put together.